Specialising in power

 The learning outcomes on successful completion of this course are the student should be able to:

-• Explain the operating principles of current and voltage transformers in terms of various construction types in accordance with industry practice.
+- Demonstrate and understand operating principles of CTs and VTs in terms of various connection types and industry practice.

-• Apply protection concepts like these would apply to generators, power cables, transformers, aerial conductors, busbars and motors.
+- Demonstrate knowledge and understanding of protection concepts for generators, aerial conductors, power cables, transformers, busbars and motors.

-• Analyse the types of fault that occur in electrical power systems, for LV, MV and HV.
+- Demonstrate knowledge and understanding of the various fault types that occur in electrical power systems both LV, MV and HV.

-• Explain and apply the different power system protection equipment types under various common protection scenarios.
+- Describe operation and application of the different power system protection equipment types under common protection scenarios.

-• Apply digital protection and control systems to basic substation design.
+- Demonstrate knowledge and understanding of digital protection and control systems and basic substation design.

 Metro Group course code: MG6190